Date with Disaster

 Date with Disaster is a 1957 British second feature ('B') crime film directed by Charles Saunders and starring Tom Drake, William Hartnell and Shirley Eaton.
 It was written by Brock Williams.
 An innocent man becomes a suspect for a crime he did not commit.

 Plot

-Miles is a young honest car salesman, but his business partners Don and Ken are crooks.
-While Miles is away, Don and Ken collude with professional criminal Tracey to break into a factory and steal £20,000, using as their getaway vehicle a car they have sold to a fictitious buyer.
+Miles is an honest car salesman, but his business partner Don and employee Ken are crooks.
+Don and Ken collude with professional criminal Tracey to break into a factory and steal £20,000 while Miles is away, using as their getaway vehicle a car they have "sold" to a fictitious buyer.
 Since Miles said he was away when the raid took place, the police suspect him as the perpetrator.
-Ken murders Don for his share of the loot, and kidnaps Miles's girlfriend Sue.
+When Don's behaviour becomes unpredictable, Ken kills him, takes his share of the loot, and kidnaps Miles's girlfriend Sue.
 Miles rescues Sue and clears his name.